WWE Day 1 lineup: The updated card New Year's Day event - Pro Wrestling Dot Net

 -Randy Orton and Riddle defend the Raw Tag Titles against The Street Profits or Rey Mysterio and Dominik Mysterio.

-Powell’s POV: Lashley defeated Big E, Rollins, and Owens in a singles match on Monday’s Raw to earn a spot in the WWE Championship match.
-The Lynch vs. Morgan match was also announced on Raw.
-The Profits will face The Mysterios on the December 27 edition of Raw to determine which team will challenge RKBro at the pay-per-view.
-The teams were originally scheduled to meet on Monday, but the match was postponed with WWE citing injuries to both teams without providing any specifics.
+Powell’s POV: The Profits will face The Mysterios on the December 27 edition of Raw to determine which team will challenge RKBro at the pay-per-view.
+The McIntyre vs. Moss match was added to the lineup during Friday’s Smackdown television show.

 Be the first to comment